 - Maher al-Charif, L’Internationale Communiste et la Palestine, 1919-1939, Ph.D. thesis (unpublished), University of Paris I (Sorbone) 1977.
 Concentrates on the policy of the Comintern centre on the Palestine issue.
 Stress is laid on explanation of documents, often without confronting them with Palestinian realities.
 Reviewed in the present issue of Khamsin.

 - Yehuda Frankel (ed), The Communist Movement and the Yishuv in Eretz Israel 1920-1948.
-A Collection in Documents and Sources (in Hebrew), University of Jerusalem 1968.
+A Collection of Documents and Sources (in Hebrew), University of Jerusalem 1968.

-- Alain Greilsammer, Les communistes israeliens, Fondation national des sciences politiques, Paris 1978.
-Covers the same ground as Nahas (q.v) but more throughly and with better documentation.
+- Alain Greilsammer, Les communistes israeliens, Fondation nationale des sciences politiques, Paris 1978.
+Covers the same ground as Nahas (q.v) but more thoroughly and with better documentation.

 - Yehiel Halpern, Israel and Communism (in Hebrew), Mapai Publishing House, Tel-Aviv 1951.
 See G.Z.
 Israeli, below.

 - Jacob Hen-Tov, Communism and Zionism in Palestine.
 The Comintern and the Political Unrest in the 1920s, Schenkman, Cambridge, Mass.
 1974.
 Written from an anti-communist point of view but thoroughly researched and documented, with emphasis on the dependence of local communists on the USSR.
 Reviewed. in the present issue of Khamsin.